kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 * Additional buttons/sliders could be added to increase flexibility in the setup (e.g., enable the user to control the initial distribution of cells, enable the user to control the interaction radius)

 * Features such as adjustable immune response and cell targeting could be included to represent treatments such as immunotherapy and radiation, respectively.

+* Immune recruitment can be set to be in relation to the number of cancer cells in the environment.

+*  A stopping criterion can be added to limit simulation time to a fixed experimental time range.

 * The number of ticks to convergence to a cancer-free microenvironment could be output via a monitor or the command line.